SUS32A7/Za/Captcha_Report.md

 // Final thing
-In JavaScript, `NaN` is falsy (coerces to false in boolean contexts), but it is not equal to `false`:
+In JavaScript, NaN is falsy (coerces to false in boolean contexts), but it is not equal to false:

 !NaN = true
 !false = true